alessioerasmo/PollWeb-DB-Client/README.md

 # PollWeb-DB-Client
 Dump file and a simple client java application.
-Written for didactic purposees
+Written for didactic purposes

 For the correct execution of the client:
 - download the MYSQL "Connector J" and link the JAR file to the progect.